mtitinger/zz_doc/internal/development.md

 * Code Review and Static Analysis : see Committing rules
 * Test construction and testing : See Test Strategy
 * Validation and Qualification : See Test Strategy
-* Realease of Deliverables and Branching : See Realase Strategy
+* Release of Deliverables and Branching : See Release Strategy
-* Maintenance and Fixes : See Realase and Maintenance Strategy
+* Maintenance and Fixes : See Release and Maintenance Strategy

 ## Coding Rules